ycas/ycas.github.io/ycas/content/UpcomingEvents.md

 * **April 9 8pm to 10pm** Public StarWatch at Rudy Park

 * **May 14 8pm to 10pm** Public StarWatch at Rudy Park

+* **May 21 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **June 11 8pm to 10pm** Public StarWatch at Rudy Park